 If you’re going to create a contact form on WordPress, then you should use the very best plugin on the market.
 That’s WPForms, hands down.

-WPForms will fit your budget, no matter how large your business is.
+WPForms will fit your budget, no matter how large or small your business is.
 With 4 different premium plans, you have plenty of options for how much to pay.
 Or, you can opt for WPForms Lite, which is “sold” at the price everyone can afford: FREE!

 But easy doesn’t mean it’s not full-featured.
 WPForms has multiple advanced features like their best-in-class survey reports, payment forms, user registration forms, smart conditional logic, post submission forms, and so much more.